AngeloGith/TaxHunter/README.md

 # TaxHunter
-Plant Hunter is a Perl script designed to scrape plant species taxonomic data from World Flora Online.
+Plant Hunter is a Perl script designed to retrieve plant species taxonomic data from World Flora Online.

 # Features